uscensusbureau/SABLE/README.md

 ## Introduction

-SABLE, which stands for Scraping Assisted by Learning, is a collection of tools for web crawling, web scraping, and text classification with the help of machine learning.
+SABLE, which stands for Scraping Assisted by Learning, is a collection of tools for web crawling and web scraping.
+Some elements involve supervised machine learning to perform text classification.
 The idea is to discover potential new sources of data on the web in PDF format, apply a classification model to predict whether the PDF contains useful data, and then scrape data using templates, text analysis, and other models.
 SABLE was initially developed to scrape data on tax revenue collections from state and local government websites but has been applied to other settings such as finding population and housing statistics on the websites of foreign national statistical agencies.

 ## Software

 SABLE is based on the following pieces of open-source software.
 Apache Nutch is a Java-based web crawler and is used to crawl websites, discover PDFs, and compile a training set of documents for model building.
-Python is used to extract text from PDFs and to fit and evaluate classification models.
+Python is used to extract text from PDFs and to fit and evaluate text classification models based on various supervised machine learning algorithms.

 * [Apache Nutch](http://nutch.apache.org/)
 * [Python](http://www.python.org/)